 There are some professions where training is more important than education such as plumbing, carpentry, weaving, accounting, marketing and even computer programming where skills can be easily learnt through practical training rather than through formal education.

-• Education is a formal system of learning that is long while training is a method that makes a person skilled in a particular job or task only
+Training: Training is a method that makes a person skilled in a particular job or task only.

 Education: In order to gain conceptual understanding the individual needs education.

 Training: Sometimes concepts can be understood through training.

 Education: In some professions education alone is insufficient.

 Training: Some professions are highly training dependent where education alone cannot make a difference